Our vision, investor information and leadership team profiles

 As we embark on 2022, those in fleet and logistics have their work cut out for them.
 Global supply chain shortages, combined with inflation of fuel prices and growing consumer demand for faster movement of goods, have created challenges.
 Consumers hold logistics and transportation companies to high standards for how fast goods arrive and the accuracy of ETAs, with 95% preferring free-one-day delivery as their ideal method.
 Predictions show that the last mile delivery market will grow to $91.5billion by 2030, a $79.5 billion rise compared to the value in 2019.

 Manual methods of visibility and tracking are no longer enough for fleet and logistics professionals.
 There’s an urgent need for data that can provide a better understanding of how to optimize routes to keep drivers safe, maximize efficiencies and meet consumer demands.
-Wejo Connected Vehicle Data (CVD), generated from millions of active connected vehicles and sourced through exclusive OEM partnerships, can help you meet and exceed customer expectations this year, driving efficiency at scale to streamline planning and dispatch.
+Wejo Connected Vehicle Data, generated from millions of active connected vehicles and sourced through exclusive OEM partnerships, can help you meet and exceed customer expectations this year, driving efficiency at scale to streamline planning and dispatch.

-How CVD can help you in 2022
+How Connected Vehicle Data can help you in 2022

 Gain an accurate understanding of peak traffic times – and how the pandemic has changed them

 The traditional approach fleet and logistics providers have taken, looking at historic trend maps to guide routing plans, is unreliable today.
 The pandemic has changed how consumers live, work and travel on a global level, and because of that, there’s a need to understand new patterns on the roads to best inform intelligent routing.
-Our CVD analyses of patterns today, compared to pre-pandemic levels, show peak travel days have changed in some cases and journey times throughout the day have flattened, suggesting a shift in how people are commuting.
+Our connected vehicle data analyses of patterns today, compared to pre-pandemic levels, show peak travel days have changed in some cases and journey times throughout the day have flattened, suggesting a shift in how people are commuting.
 This kind of information can help fleet and logistic providers ensure their approach to planning routes is based on today’s trends, not what we were doing in 2019.

 Evaluate origin-to-destination trends and how journey travel times are changing

 Intelligent routing drives fuel efficiencies, maximizes the equipment lifetime and ensures drivers are taking the best possible paths to their destinations, leading to faster ETAs.
 Doing it right requires having a source of data that is focused specifically on traffic and roadway trends.
-CVD provides origin-to-destination information at scale, including the length of time journeys are taking, the speeds vehicles are going during those trips, and even what type of vehicles are traveling certain roadways.
+Connected vehicle data provides origin-to-destination information at scale, including the length of time journeys are taking, the speeds vehicles are going during those trips, and even what type of vehicles are traveling certain roadways.
 By looking at these data points in real-time, you can gain a more accurate picture of current traffic trends to plan the fastest routes, avoiding delivery delays and ensuring ETA windows are met.

 Keep drivers safe and mitigate delays